lyj789/liuyijing/_pages/about.md

 Misc
 ======
-RG Girl.
+RG(Rhythmic Gymnastics) Girl.
 Proud to have stayed consistent with my sport.